mit-pdos/sigmaos/cpython3.11/Doc/reference/compound_stmts.rst

-Any remaining exceptions that were not handled by any :keyword:`!except*` clause are re-raised at the end, along with all exceptions that were raised from within the :keyword:`!except*` clauses.
-If this list contains more than one exception to reraise, they are combined into an exception group.
+Any remaining exceptions that were not handled by any :keyword:`!except*` clause are re-raised at the end, combined into an exception group along with all exceptions that were raised from within :keyword:`!except*` clauses.

+From version 3.11.4, when the entire :exc:`ExceptionGroup` is handled and only one exception is raised from an :keyword:`!except*` clause, this exception is no longer wrapped to form a new :exc:`ExceptionGroup`.

 If the raised exception is not an exception group and its type matches one of the :keyword:`!except*` clauses, it is caught and wrapped by an